 In most states, including California, property owners are required to keep their property, including their swimming pool, in a reasonably safe condition.
 Failing to do so, and failing to warn others about the dangers that might not be apparent, can make those property owners accountable to the victim for the injuries they sustain in or around the swimming pool.

 In many states, the major factor in determining whether the pool and premises were kept in a reasonably safe condition is how foreseeable it was for the visitor to be there.
-The laws in these states recognize three types of visitor, each of whom is entitled to a safer environment:
+The laws in these states recognize three types of visitors, each of whom is entitled to a safer environment:

 - Trespassers are people who are on the premises without the permission or invitation of the owner.
 Property owners only have a duty to not willfully cause a trespasser harm.